ntheile/CrossFront/README.md

 };
  ```

-Day Three - The View
+Day 3 - The View
 ===================
 I am going to create a Dynamic view for each page using `Backbone.View`.
 TODO - finish